sneakylizard123-4/nRF24/README.md

 ## PCB Design

 53.5 x 34 mm, 2-layer, 1.6mm thick.
-40 footprints, fully routed first pass
-(126 tracks, 219 vias).
 The PA/LNA sits on the RF line between the radio and the SMA, which hangs off the board edge.
-No copper pour yet - ground returns must be checked before fab.

 ![Routed board](images/pcb/04-top-final.png)